Methods

 While the April 2023 heatwave impacted large areas of Europe and Northern Africa, the geographic boundary of the WWA study was determined by the regions experiencing the most extreme heat, which included parts of Spain, Portugal, Morocco and Algeria.

-The second part of the study uses computer modelling to try to isolate the role of human-induced climate change in the event.
+The second part of each study uses climate modelling to isolate the role of climate change.

-Researchers use modelling that simulates the likelihood and intensity of the weather event in two ‘worlds’: today’s world with 1.2ºC of human induced global warming, and a hypothetical world without human-caused climate change.
-Researchers then compare the results to find out if climate change made the event more or less likely and intense.
+Researchers analyse a wide range of climate models to compare the likelihood and intensity of the weather event in two ‘worlds’: today’s world with 1.3ºC of warming, and a hypothetical cooler climate without warming caused by the burning of fossil fuels.
+Researchers then compare the results to quantify how climate change influenced the event.

 This video breaks down each step of our recent study on the late April heatwave that impacted Spain, Portugal, Morocco, and Algeria, highlighting how much hotter and more likely climate change made the event.